ossama21/portfolio-project/front_end/README.md

-24:50 we starting in to the pages
+29:10 we starting in to the pages in App.js line: 19